How many private renters are there in Enfield?

 Do private landlords in have to get a licence?

-All landlords in England and Wales need to license larger Houses in Multiple Occupation, but beyond that, Enfield Council does not operate additional licensing.
+All landlords in England and Wales need to license larger Houses in Multiple Occupation but in a bid to ensure that legal standards are met in all private rented homes, Enfield Council is currently consulting on extending property licensing.

 Does Enfield Council run a non-profit letting agency for private renters?